Cancer may seem like an imposing word, but knowing about the common types of cancer and how to prevent them may help save your life.

 - Hoarseness or wheezing

 Take the first step in lowering your risk of cancer by having regular checkups.
-If you or a loved one have cancer, Erlanger Health System can help.
-Our Center of Excellence offers comprehensive services provided by a team of academic oncologists.
+If you or a loved one have cancer, we can help.
+The Erlanger Cancer Institute offers comprehensive services provided by a team of academic oncologists.